New Trucking Laws In 2025: What Drivers And Fleets Need To Know

 Electronic Stability Control (ESC) systems will be required for a broader range of heavy vehicles.
 These systems help prevent rollovers and loss-of-control crashes by automatically applying selective braking.

 Automatic Emergency Braking (AEB) systems will also be mandated for new commercial vehicles.
-As described in theFMCSA’s proposed rule, AEB systems use sensor technologies to detect potential crashes and automatically apply braking when necessary.
+As described in the, AEB systems use sensor technologies to detect potential crashes and automatically apply braking when necessary.

 The final rule was published in January 2025, with implementation now being phased in based on vehicle class and weight ratings.
 Class 7-8 trucks (over 26,000 pounds) must comply by 2027, while Class 3-6 vehicles must comply by 2028.